miniworld-project/miniworld_core/doc/source/usage/network_backends.rst

 Two connected tap devices are put onto the same bridge.

 The bridged WiFi network backend multiplexes connections via a single tap device.
+The different connections are marked in the Linux kernel such that for each connection a different link impairment can be set.
+All connections are put on the same hub (Linux bridge).
+For connected nodes ebtable rules allow communication.
+The broadcast behaviour of wireless networks is simulated with the hub mode.